Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 ]
 ```

-FIXME Need different settings for local and production
-since our static url is going to be pointed to that subdomain.

 where that string is just the path from the top directory to
-the build of your React app.
+the `build` directory of your React app.

 4. Mandatory: Use pre-commit.
 If you're not using requirements.txt, figure
    out how to get pre-commit.
-It's vital that you lint your projects
+It's not only vital that you lint your projects
    but also that you **build your SPA** to prepare for committing.
+So figure
+   out how to install it preferably with your backend's language, not npm.
+5. Adjust build_react_app.py to your language or just other stuff you wanna do.
-5. Do `pre-commit install` and commit then push!
+   Do `pre-commit install` then commit and push!
 The pre-commit is
-   performing one last build then copying the index.html file to
+   performing one last React build so that your deployment is
-   your template folder.
+   up-to-date with your API.

+If you don't want to use pre-commit, just remember to always
+run `PUBLIC_URL=https://your-cdn.github.io/repo npm run build`

 ---
 ### FAQ